-\textbf{Synthetic (SYN) dataset.} The synthetic dataset is built to evaluate the scalability of TC-Tree.
+\nop{ \textbf{Synthetic (SYN) data set.} The synthetic data set is built to evaluate the scalability of TC-Tree.
 We first generate a network with 1 million vertices using the Java Universal Network/Graph Framework (JUNG)~\cite{JUNG}.
-Then, in order to make the vertex databases of neighbour vertices share some common patterns, we generate the transaction databases on each vertex in three steps.
+Then, in order to make the vertex databases of neighbour vertices share some common patterns, we generate the vertex databases on each vertex in three steps.
 First, we randomly select 1000 seed vertices.
-Then, to build the transaction database of each seed vertex, we randomly sample multiple itemsets from $S$ and store each sampled itemset as a transaction in the transaction database.
-Last, to build the transaction database of each non-seed vertex, we first sample multiple transactions from the transaction databases of the neighbor vertices, then randomly change 10\% of the items in each sampled transaction to different items randomly picked in $S$.
-In this way, we iteratively generate the transaction databases of all vertices by a breadth first search of the network.
-For each vertex $v_i$ with degree $d(v_i)$, the number of transactions in vertex database $\mathbf{d}_i$ is set to $\lceil{e^{ 0.1\times d(v_i)}}\rceil$, the length of each transaction in $\mathbf{d}_i$ is set to $\lceil{e^{ 0.13\times d(v_i)}}\rceil$.
+Then, to build the vertex database of each seed vertex, we randomly sample multiple itemsets from $S$ and store each sampled itemset as a transaction in the vertex database.
+Last, to build the vertex database of each non-seed vertex, we first sample multiple transactions from the vertex databases of the neighbour vertices, then randomly change 10\% of the items in each sampled transaction to different items randomly picked in $S$.
+In this way, we iteratively generate the vertex databases of all vertices by a breadth first search of the network.
+For each vertex $v_i$ with degree $d(v_i)$, the number of transactions in vertex database $\mathbf{b}_i$ is set to $\lceil{e^{ 0.1\times d(v_i)}}\rceil$. }